nwisbeta/github.io/README_HAPI_documentation_process.md

 ## Reference documentation

-Tom Johnson explains this well, and there's software available for base some of this documentation on code comments. https://idratherbewriting.com/learnapidoc/docendpoints.html
+Tom Johnson explains this well, and there's software available for basing some of this documentation on code comments. https://idratherbewriting.com/learnapidoc/docendpoints.html

 Include: